 Electromagnetism is a branch of Physics, that deals with the electromagnetic force that occurs between electrically charged particles.
 The electromagnetic force is one of the four fundamental forces and exhibits electromagnetic fields such as magnetic fields, electric fields, and light.
-It is the basic reason electrons bound to the nucleus and responsible for the complete structure of the nucleus.
+It is the basic reason electrons are bound to the nucleus and are responsible for the complete structure of the nucleus.

 What is Electromagnetic Force?